open-feature/go-sdk-contrib/tools/tck/README.md

 merely omits the tag cannot say which of the two happened.
 Move it to `tck.TrackedDeviation` as soon as there is an issue to point at, and delete the entry once the defect is fixed.

+The rest of this section is the normative wording from [Appendix F's "Rules for declaring"][appendix-f-deviations], not a Go restatement of it: the field means the same thing in all four languages, and the appendix is where it is settled.
+It is repeated here rather than only linked because it is what an adopter needs at the moment they are writing one.
+If the two ever disagree, the appendix wins and this file is wrong.

 **An entry says one thing: this provider fails to do something it is required to do.** The requirement has to be a numbered `MUST`, or a rule the implementation bound itself to elsewhere — flagd measured against its own accepted numeric-coercion ADR is the worked example.
 Where the